-As glad as I am that I had fun exploring my personal style, I’m disappointed in myself that I didn’t invest in my wardrobe sooner.
+As glad as I am that I had fun exploring my personal style, I’m disappointed in myself that I didn’t invest in my wardrobe sooner, especially with jewelry.

-Aside from a foundational wardrobe, I wish I had invested in everyday jewelry like diamond studs,, and delicate yet layering necklaces.
+Aside from a foundational wardrobe, I wish I had invested in everyday jewelry like diamond studs, dainty rings, and delicate yet layering necklaces.
 Well, I’m making up for lost time now.

-As I learn more about living sustainably, it’s been so fun to discover brands with integrity and a mission to help better our world.
-However, before we dive in today’s post, let’s talk ethical jewelry.
+As I try to live more intentionally, it’s been so fun to discover brands with integrity and a mission to help better our world.
+However, before we dive into today’s post, let’s talk about ethical jewelry.

 Long story short, ethical jewelry is the practice of producing jewelry that does not pollute or affect the environment in a bad way.
 Additionally, the process of making jewelry also has no negative impact on the people who make it.

-Brands who make jewelry ethically are ones who use best practices where you can trace materials back to the source.
+Brands that make jewelry ethically are ones that use best practices where you can trace materials back to the source.
 This is to make sure they use conflict-free diamonds and keep fair trade in mind.
 Part of the process can include using synthetic diamonds and/or recycled materials such as gemstones.

 In terms of people, ethical business practices also involve not using child labor and ensuring fair wages/working hours.

-That said, I’m SO excited to share with you seven modern everyday and ethical jewelry brands I have discovered and love if you’re on the market for anything sparkly.
+That said, I’m thrilled to share with you seven modern everyday, and ethical jewelry brands I have discovered and love if you’re on the market for anything sparkly.

-If you’re looking for barely-there, well-made and ethical jewelry, AUrate is a brand I’d look to for modern, everyday pieces.
+If you’re looking for barely-there, well-made, and ethical jewelry, AUrate is a brand I’d look to for modern, everyday pieces.
 AUrate only uses 100% recycled gold.
-Additionally, they track every single diamond from mine to workshop and strictly follow the .
+Additionally, they track every single diamond from mine to the workshop and strictly follow the Kimberly Process.
 AUrate also supports student literacy in New York.
-For every purchase made, AUrate puts a book directly in the hands of a child that needs it.
+For every purchase made, AUrate puts a book directly in the hands of a child who needs it.

 The respect I have for this brand just increased.
-So much so that I ordered my secondand I’m sure it won’t be my last!
+So much so that I ordered my second stackable ring and I’m sure it won’t be my last!

 Anna Sheffield’s collection doesn’t fit the boho style you’d find when searching ‘ethical jewelry’.
 And I love that as I’m partial to modern jewelry!
 I mean, have you seen a pinky ring this beautiful?
 What’s better is that they care about their business’ impact on our planet.
 And that speaks volumes to me.

 Anna Sheffield is committed to sustainability, ethical production, and responsible practices.
-Gem sourcing and using recycled gold and conflict-free diamonds is just the surface of their.
+Gem sourcing and using recycled gold and conflict-free diamonds is just the surface of the brand’s deep ethics.

 Noemie is very high-end in terms of pricing, but they have what you need.
 From everyday jewelry to sustainable fine jewelry for those special moments in life, they’ve got you covered!

-I love that Noemie has high standards by searching for ethically-sourced stones.
+I love that Noemie has high standards in searching for ethically sourced stones.
 On top of that, they choose to adhere to the Kimberly Process as well.

-Personally, I’m very partial to their, which is an earring style I’m a huge fan of!
+Personally, I’m very partial to their 6-diamond ear climber, which is an earring style I’m a huge fan of!

 What´s your favorite ethical jewelry brand?

-DISCLOSURE: Thank you tofor partnering with me on this post!
+DISCLOSURE: Thank you to Nakturnal for partnering with me on this post!
 All thoughts and opinions are my own.
 As always, thank you for supporting my sponsors!